ABOUT RUSTEE DESIGN

 Mid-2014 I took a leap of faith and moved to Saskatoon, alone, with two checked suitcases and my car loaded onto a car hauler.
 I was hired on by Nu-Fab Building Products as a truss designer.
 For the first year I worked at Nu-Fab while also contracting myself back to the company I had just left in Ontario.
 Eventually the contract work in Ontario dried up and that was when Rustee Design was born.
 When I started the business, it was just a side gig to keep my AutoCad skills up to scratch.
 I never imagined it could turn into the full-time business I operate today!

-Over the past few years, I have become proficient in the Mitek software suite designing roof trusses, floor trusses, wall panels, and EWP.
+While in Saskatchewan, I became proficient in the Mitek software suite designing roof trusses, floor trusses, wall panels, and EWP.
 I’m also a whiz at both iStruct and Forte for single member design of EWP.
 I’ve drafted plans of both site-frame and modular construction projects as well as designed the wood structure for those projects from the sill plate all the way up to the peak of the ridge cap.
 I know what is cost effective because I understand material wastage and how Engineered wood products perform.
 I know where the dropped beam in the basement should be located to have the least amount of I-joist cut off waste.
 I know that if you build your house 36’-0” long instead of 35’-0” long it’s the exact same cost of lumber (or at least it should be…!).

 When I draft, I try to put myself in the shoes of my clients both physically and also financially.
 Sometimes the small things like making sure you have enough upper cabinet space for glasses and plates isn’t at the top of everyone’s list, but it is something that I will make sure you are aware of!
 I don’t hesitate to point out cost-efficient alternatives while also ensuring you’ve allowed for enough closet space to store Christmas decorations if you’re building a house with a slab on grade.
 I want to know more about you and your needs, and make sure the house design we come up with together is perfectly tailored to those needs!